tskit-dev/tskit/docs/data-model.rst

 For simplicity and algorithmic efficiency, mutations must also:

 - be sorted by site ID;
-- when there are multiple mutations per site, parent mutations must occur **before** their children (i.e. if a mutation with ID :math:`x` has ``parent`` with ID :math:`y`, then we must have :math:`y < x`).
+- when there are multiple mutations per site, mutations should be ordered by decreasing time, if known, and parent mutations must occur **before** their children (i.e. if a mutation with ID :math:`x` has ``parent`` with ID :math:`y`, then we must have :math:`y < x`).